sonjaove/sonjaove/README.md

 - 👋 Hi, I’m @sonjaove
-- 👀 I’m interested in learning more about github, rapid typing, java, python, C++.
+- 👀 I’m interested in learning more about github, rapid typing, java, python, C++ and more efficient languages that are primarily used for making a simulation.
 - 🌱 I’m currently learning python, java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 1. email- the.seven.year.old.ove@gmail.com.